-- 16.8.2 ORSAs should be largely driven by how an insurer is structured and how it manages itself.
-The performance of an ORSA at the insurance entity level does not exempt the group from conducting a group-wide ORSA. - 16.9 The supervisor requires the insurer's Board and Senior Management to be responsible for the ORSA. - 16.9.1 Where appropriate, the effectiveness of the ORSA should be validated through internal or external independent overall review by a suitably experienced individual. - 16.10 The supervisor requires the insurer's ORSA to: - encompass all reasonably foreseeable and relevant material risks including, at a minimum, insurance, credit, market, operational and liquidity risks and (if applicable) additional risks arising due to membership of a group; and - identify the relationship between risk management and the level and quality of financial resources needed and available. - 16.10.1 The insurer should consider in its ORSA all material risks that may have an impact on its ability to meet its obligations to policyholders, including in that assessment a consideration of the impact of future changes in economic conditions or other external factors.
-The insurer should undertake an ORSA on a regular basis so that it continues to provide relevant information for its management and decision making processes.
-The insurer should regularly reassess the causes of risk and the extent to which particular risks are material.
-Significant changes in the risk profile of the insurer should prompt it to undertake a new ORSA.
-Risk assessment should be done in conjunction with consideration of the effectiveness of applicable controls to mitigate the risks. - 16.10.2 The ORSA should explicitly state those risks that are quantifiable and those that are non-quantifiable. - Group perspectives - 16.10.3 The insurance group's ORSA should: - include all reasonably foreseeable and relevant material risks arising from every member of the insurance group and from the widest group of which the insurance group is part; - take into account the fungibility of capital and the transferability of assets within the group; and - ensure capital is not double counted. - 16.10.4 Similarly, an insurance legal entity's ORSA should include all additional risks arising due to membership of the widest group of which it is a part to the extent that they impact the insurance legal entity. - 16.10.5 In the insurance legal entity's ORSA and the insurance group's ORSA, it may be appropriate to consider scenarios in which a group splits or changes its structure in other ways.
-Assessment of current capital adequacy and continuity analysis should include consideration of relevant possible changes in group structure and integrity in adverse circumstances and the implications this could have for group risks, the existence of the group and the support or demands from the group to or on its members.

-- 16.10.6 Given the level of complexity at insurance group level compared with that at an insurance legal entity level, additional analysis and information is likely to be needed for the group's ORSA in order to address comprehensively the range of insurance group level risks.
-For example, it may be appropriate to apply a contagion test by using stress testing to assess the impact of difficulties in each legal entity which is a member of the insurance group on the other insurance group entities. - 16.10.7 In conducting its group-wide ORSA, the group should be able to account for diversification in the group.
+- 16.10.316.12.4 An insurance group's ORSA should: - include all reasonably foreseeable and relevant material risks arising from every legal entity within the insurance group and from the widest group of which the insurance group is part; - take into account the fungibility of capital and the transferability of assets within the group; and - · ensure capital is not double counted. - 16.10.416.12.5 Similarly, an insurance legal entity's ORSA should include all additional risks arising from the widest group to the extent that they impact the insurance legal entity. - 16.10.516.12.6 In the insurance legal entity's ORSA and the insurance group's ORSA, it may be appropriate to consider scenarios in which a group splits or changes its structure in other ways.
+Assessment of current capital adequacy and continuity analysis should include consideration of relevant possible changes in group structure and integrity in adverse circumstances and the implications this could have for group risks, the existence of the group and the support or demands from the group to or on its insurance legal entities. - 46.10.616.12.7 Given the level of complexity at insurance group level compared with that at an insurance legal entity level, additional analysis and information is likely to be needed for the group's ORSA in order to address comprehensively the range of insurance group level risks.
+For example, it may be appropriate to apply a contagion test by using stress testing to assess the impact of difficulties in each legal entity within the insurance group on the other insurance group entities. - 16.10.716.12.8 In conducting its group-wide ORSA, the group should be able to account for diversification in the group.
 Moreover, the group should be able to demonstrate how much of the diversification benefit would be maintained in a stress situation.

-CF 16.10.a The group-wide supervisor requires the Head of the IAIG to perform a group-wide ORSA, using both quantitative and qualitative approaches, which takes into account at least:
+CF 16.10.aCF 16.12.a The group-wide supervisor requires the Head of the IAIG to perform a group-wide ORSA, using both quantitative and qualitative approaches, which takes into account at least:

-- the legal and management structures of the group; - group-wide economic capital models; - risk aggregation; - the fungibility of capital and the transferability of assets within the group; and - the outputs of the economic capital model and the regulatory capital requirements. - CF 16.10.a.1 In conducting its group-wide ORSA, the IAIG should consider all material risks arising from its legal entities including non-regulated ones.
+- the legal and management structures of the group; - · group-wide economic capital models; - risk aggregation; - the fungibility of capital and the transferability of assets within the group; and - the outputs of the economic capital model and the regulatory capital requirements.

+CF 16.10.a.1 CF 16.12.a.1 In conducting its group-wide ORSA, the IAIG should consider all material risks arising from its legal entities including non-regulated ones.
 In particular, political and reputational risks should be considered.